pw32x/gg2c/README.md

    Example: **explosion.sliceongrid16x16.gal**
 * **cutsliceasframe** : used in coordination with sliceongrid, it tells the exporter to take the sliced sprites and export them as frames.
 For example, a font texture might be stored on just one frame, but you want each letter to be exported as individual frames.\
    Example: **font.sliceongrid8x8.cutslicesasframe.gal**
- * **planeanim**: specifies that the animation doesn't use sprites, but is meant to use background tiles and animate background planes.\
+ * **planeanim**: specifies that the animation is intented to animate background planes using tiles.
+For very large animations that can use a plane instead of sprites. \
     Example: **backgrondanimation.planeanim.gal**
 # Examples
    Examples can be found in the **testdata** folder

 # Per-Frame Options

-   In Graphics Gale per-frame properties:
+   In Graphics Gale, you can use frame properties for per-frame tweaks:

    * gg2c supports the Delay option. it exports the delay value per-frame.\
    \